 EOLPodcast

 Links mentioned in this episode:

 If you enjoy this content please share it with others and consider leaving a review on iTunes.
-Thanks again to all supporters on my page at Patreon.com/eolu, especially my newest patron Merlin Murdock, and to those who have bought me a coffee and made a donation through Paypal!
-Your contributions make all the difference.
+Thanks again to all supporters on my page at Patreon.com/eolu.
+And thanks to everyone who has bought me a coffee or made a donation on Paypal!
+Your contributions make all the difference and ensure this podcast stays ad-free.

+EOLPodcast